 Homepage

 Hello, and welcome to my website.
-I’m a Professor in the Psychology Department at New Mexico State University.
+I am the Associate Dean for Research in the NMSU College of Health, Education, and Social Transformation (HEST).
+I am also a Professor with joint appointments in the Psychology Department and Kinesiology Department.
 I am the director of the Vision Sciences and Memory Laboratory in the Psychology Department, and co-director and co-founder (with Dr. Phillip Post) of the multi-disciplinary Addison Care Virtual and Augmented Reality Laboratory.
-I am also the Graduate Coordinator for the Psychology Department, and an Associate Editor (for the second time) at the journal Attention, Perception & Psychophysics.
-I recently returned from a 2-year professional leave from NMSU during which time I was a Program Director at the National Science Foundation in the Perception, Action, and Cognition Program and the Cognitive Neuroscience Program of the Division of Behavioral and Cognitive Sciences.
+Outside of NMSU, I am an Associate Editor (for the second time) at the journal Attention, Perception & Psychophysics.
+And I recently returned from a 2-year professional leave from NMSU during which time I was a Program Director at the National Science Foundation in the Perception, Action, and Cognition Program and the Cognitive Neuroscience Program of the Division of Behavioral and Cognitive Sciences (Social, Behavioral, and Economic Sciences Directorate).

 My research interests fall under the broad heading of visual cognition, including research into visual attention and memory, and computational models of both.
 My other research interests include (but are not limited to): development of alternative methods for collecting similarity data (e.g., for use in multidimensional scaling models), similarity as a psychological construct, and the development of new methodologies, research tools (e.g., software, databases), and tutorials.